-2.4 Use with the Message/Partial Content Type
+2.4.
+Use with the Message/Partial Content Type

-The use of the headers Disposition-Notification-To, Disposition-Notification-Options, and Original-Recipient with the MIME Message/partial content type (RFC 2046 [5]) requires further definition.
+The use of the headers Disposition-Notification-To, Disposition-Notification-Options, and Original-Recipient with the MIME message/partial content type ([RFC-MIME-MEDIA]) requires further definition.

-When a message is segmented into two or more message/partial fragments, the three headers mentioned in the above paragraph SHOULD be placed in the "inner" or "enclosed" message (using the terms of RFC 2046 [5]).
+When a message is segmented into two or more message/partial fragments, the three headers mentioned in the above paragraph SHOULD be placed in the "inner" or "enclosed" message (using the terms of [RFC-MIME-MEDIA]).
 These headers SHOULD NOT be used in the headers of any of the fragments themselves.

 When the multiple message/partial fragments are reassembled, the following applies.
-If these headers occur along with the other headers of a message/partial fragment message, they pertain to an MDN to be generated for the fragment.
-If these headers occur in the headers of the "inner" or "enclosed" message (using the terms of RFC 2046 [5]), they pertain to an MDN to be generated for the reassembled message.
-Section 5.2.2.1 of RFC 2046 [5]) is amended to specify that, in addition to the headers specified there, the three headers described in this specification are to be appended, in order, to the headers of the reassembled message.
-Any occurances of the three headers defined here in the headers of the initial enclosing message must not be copied to the reassembled message.
+If these headers occur along with the other headers of a message/partial fragment message, they pertain to an MDN that will be generated for the fragment.
+If these headers occur in the headers of the "inner" or "enclosed" message (using the terms of [RFC-MIME-MEDIA]), they pertain to an MDN that will be generated for the reassembled message.
+Section 5.2.2.1 of [RFC-MIME-MEDIA]) is amended to specify that, in addition to the headers specified there, the three headers described in this specification are to be appended, in order, to the headers of the reassembled message.
+Any occurrences of the three headers defined here in the headers of the initial enclosing message must not be copied to the reassembled message.